 This is about approaching art practically, that is, by practicing it.

-Every Wednesday at 2:30 pm when an exhibition is showing, practical amateur workshops are held by the outreach staff.
+Every Wednesday at 2:30 pm and 4.30 pm when an exhibition is showing, practical amateur workshops are held by the outreach staff.
 The creation of fanzines, story workshops with the Brétigny-sur-Orge media library, introduction to graphic design—the activities are varied and cover all of the media seen in contemporary art, all in order to approach art by manipulating forms.
 These workshops are free to the public and are meant for individuals, day care centers, associations, and other socio-cultural organizations.
 Groups must register.
 They can do so here.

 We also put together specific workshops by appointment here, mornings from 10 am to 1 pm and during regular opening hours.
 These are held in our exhibition galleries and Edutainer, as well as at our partners’ venues.